airbytehq/airbyte/docs/connector-development/connector-builder-ui/incremental-sync.md

 * Records contain a date/time field that defines when this record was last updated (the "cursor field")
 * It's possible to filter/request records by the cursor field

+The knowledge of a cursor value also allows the Airbyte system to automatically keep a history of changes to records in the destination.
 To learn more about how different modes of incremental syncs, check out the [Incremental Sync - Append](/understanding-airbyte/connections/incremental-append/) and [Incremental Sync - Deduped History](/understanding-airbyte/connections/incremental-deduped-history) pages.

 ## Configuration

-To configure incremental syncs for a stream in the connector builder, you have to specify how the records specify the **"last changed" / "updated at" timestamp**, the **initial time range** to fetch records for and **how to request records from a certain time range**.
+To configure incremental syncs for a stream in the connector builder, you have to specify how the records will represent the **"last changed" / "updated at" timestamp**, the **initial time range** to fetch records for and **how to request records from a certain time range**.

 In the builder UI, these things are specified like this:
 * The "Cursor field" is the property in the record that defines the date and time when the record got changed.
 It's used to decide which records are synced already and which records are "new"
 * The "Datetime format" specifies the [format](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) the cursor field is using to specify date and time,
-* The "Cursor granularity" is the smallest time unit supported by the API to specify the time range to request records for
+* The "Cursor granularity" is the smallest time unit supported by the API to specify the time range to request records for expressed as [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations)
 * The "Start datetime" is the initial start date of the time range to fetch records for.
 When doing incremental syncs, the second sync will overwrite this date with the last record that got synced so far.
-In most cases, it is defined by the end user when configuring a Source using your connector.
 * The "End datetime" is the end date of the time range to fetch records for.
 In most cases it's set to the current date and time when the sync is started to sync all changes that happened so far.
 * The "Inject start/end time into outgoing HTTP request" defines how to request records that got changed in the time range to sync.
 In most cases the start and end time is added as a request parameter or body parameter